Summary

 Roadmap to Tobacco Control Legislation

 Federal Law No. 15-FZ of February 23, 2013 on Protecting the Health of Citizens from the Effects of Second Hand Tobacco Smoke and the Consequences of Tobacco Consumption is the primary law governing restrictions on smoking in public places and tobacco advertising, promotion and sponsorship.
 The law repealed the previous omnibus legislation, Federal Law No. 87-FZ of July 10, 2001.
 Tobacco advertising and promotion are also regulated by Federal Law No. 38-FZ of March 13, 2006 on Advertising.
+Federal Law No. 15-FZ (as amended) applies to tobacco products, e-cigarettes and HTP.

 Several pieces of legislation supplement the smoke free provisions in Law No. 15-FZ.
-First, the Labour Code, Law No. 197-FZ of December 30, 2001 provides the definition of “workplace,” one of the places where smoking is restricted under Law No. 15-FZ.
-Second, the Administrative Offences Code, Law No. 195-FZ of December 30, 2001, identifies as offenses several violations of smoke free policies, establishes punishments for those violations, and designates the officials authorized to hear cases about these administrative offenses.
+First, the Labor Code, Law No. 197-FZ of December 30, 2001 provides the definition of “workplace,” one of the places where smoking is restricted under Law No. 15-FZ.
+Second, the Administrative Offenses Code, Law No. 195-FZ of December 30, 2001, identifies as offenses several violations of smoke free policies, establishes punishments for those violations, and designates the officials authorized to hear cases about these administrative offenses.
 The Code was amended in November 2013 to establish the penalties for violations of Federal Law No. 15-FZ on tobacco control.
 Third, the Code of Conduct in Correctional Facilities, Ministry of Justice Order No. 205 of November 3, 2005, governs smoking in correctional facilities.
 Fourth, Resolution No. 200 of March 18, 2014 amends several acts related to the adoption of Federal Law No. 15-FZ on tobacco control.
 Fifth, Letter No. 01/6906-14-25 on the Application of Provisions of the Federal Law on the Protection of Public Health from the Impact of Second-Hand Tobacco Smoke in Public Dining Establishments provides details about the application of the smoking ban in public dining facilities, specifically in outdoor areas that are considered part of the premises and in mobile public dining establishments.
 Finally, Ministry of Health Decree No. 214n prescribes the requirements for "No Smoking" signs and establishes the rules for their placement.

 Review Status